-The loan amount grows every time the lender sends a payment or the borrower makes a draw until the maximum loan amount has been reached.
+The loan amount grows every time the lender sends a payment, or when the borrower makes a draw, until the maximum loan amount has been reached.
 The payments the borrower receives, along with accrued interest and fees, increase the loan balance and decrease the borrower's equity in the home.
 If you take a lump sum, you'll get the maximum loan amount at the time of distribution.

 The amount available with a HECM is based on:

-Also, if you take out a HECM, you'll have to comply with some requirements, like paying mortgage insurance premiums, maintaining the property, and having a set-aside account if you might not be able to stay current on items like property taxes and homeowners' insurance bills.
-And you can't be delinquent on any federal debt.
+If you take out a HECM, you'll have to comply with some requirements, like paying mortgage insurance premiums, maintaining the property, and having a set-aside account if you might not be able to stay current on items like property taxes and homeowners' insurance bills.

 State, local, and nonprofit agencies usually offer single-purpose reverse mortgages.
 Staff at your local Area Agency on Aging might have information about the programs in your area.
 Find a local agency on aging at eldercare.gov, or call 800-677-1116.
-To find out about single-use reverse mortgages for paying property taxes in your area, you can also contact your tax assessor.
+You can also contact your tax assessor to find out about single-use reverse mortgages for paying property taxes in your area.

-Some mortgage lenders and brokers tell homeowners that it's nearly impossible to lose a home to foreclosure with a reverse mortgage.
-But a number of events can prompt a lender to call a reverse mortgage due.
+Some mortgage lenders and brokers tell homeowners it's nearly impossible to lose a home to foreclosure with a reverse mortgage.
+But several events can prompt a lender to call a reverse mortgage due.

-With a HECM, you have to repay the loan, plus interest and fees, if one of the specified events describes below happens.
+With a HECM, you must repay the loan, plus interest and fees, if one of the events described below happens.

 After a lender accelerates a HECM, you can avoid a foreclosure by: